seatable/seatable-api-php/docs/Base/Api/RowCommentsApi.md

 Delete Comment

-Delete a certain comment by its ID.
+Delete a certain comment by its ID.  > 🚧 Creating comments via the API Gateway is not yet supported.
+This will be fixed in SeaTable 6.2.
+Until then, comments can only be created via `POST /api/v2.1/dtables/{dtable_uuid}/comments/` (dtable-web).

 ### Example